Rachele Moskowitz, MA, LMFT Offering somatic psychotherapy to those seeking a greater depth of connection to themselves and others.

 What benefits can I expect from working with a therapist?

--Attaining a better understanding of yourself, your goals, and your values
+-Attainined a better understanding of themselves, their goals, and their values

--Finding resolution to the issues or concerns that led you to seek therapy
+-Were able to find their own resolution to the issues or concerns that brought them to therapy

 -Improving communication and listening skills